umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Commerce.Shopify/readme.md

 @Html.RenderProductsList(Model.ShopifyProductPicker)
 ```

-You can use the default rendering view and style it using the existing CSS classes, or use the default view as inspiration for your own rendering views.
-The path to your personalized view will be then passed as parameter to the HTML helper method.
+You can use the default rendering view and style it using the existing CSS classes, or use it as inspiration for your own views.
+The path to your custom view will be then passed as parameter to the HTML helper method.

 ### Developer Notes